The Dance of Herodias's Daughter

 For more information on Erodiade or Herodiade, the flight of Herodias, or the cult of Herodias, you really ought to read the article by Sabina Magliocco.

-My retelling of the legend incorporates the drama of the story from Matthew 14:3-11, Mark 6:17-28, as well as the Italian elements above.
+My retelling of the legend incorporates the drama of the story from Matthew 14:3-11, Mark 6:17-28 (KJV), as well as the Italian elements above.

 Those who are familiar with the metaphorical phrase, "Give me his head on a silver platter," should know that this phrase is directly related to the request by the daughter of Herodias for the head of John the Baptist.
 A "charger," also known as a service plate, is a large decorative plate used to dress up dinner tables at parties and other special events.
 Formerly, the word, charger, which originated in 1275 - 1325 from the Middle English chargeour, signified either a large, shallow dish for liquids or a large platter.

-I am sorry to report that the Dance of the Daughter of Herodias may have never taken place.
-It was simply not a common practice for young women of royal blood to dance for male strangers at a family birthday party.
+It is quite possible that the Dance of the Daughter of Herodias may have never taken place.
+The entire tale is omitted from Luke.
+First, it was simply not a common practice for young women of royal blood to dance for male strangers at a family birthday party.
 Secondly, this story uses a common folklore motif of the "dolorous promise" or "rash boon."
 This motif related to the fact that a ruler may lose honor as the result of failing to fulfill a publically uttered oath.

-All that being said it is still a great legend from Italy worth retelling.
+All that being said it is still a great legend from Italy which enriches the folklore surrounding Erodiade/Aradia and explains Erodiade's connection to the night flight.

 "Who was Aradia?" by Sabina Magliocco